LilleJohs/Cosmic_Birefringence/README.md

 understanding of what the different parameters in the `params` variable do.

 `cb.py` outputs a chain file in the `chains` folder that you are free to do all your analysis on.
 It also creates a corner plot that can be found in `img/`.
+If you let the analysis run on both masks, it outputs a file `results.py` that gives the mean and error bars of all sampled parameters.

-## Anything not working?
+## Is something not working?
 Please let me know if you run into any problems or if anything is unclear!

 You can either open a GitHub issue, or contact me on j.r.eskilt@astro.uio.no

 ## Citation

-Feel free to use this code as you see fit, but please cite arXiv:2205.xxxxx if you use it for published results.
+Feel free to use the code as you see fit, but if you use it for published results, please cite
+* arXiv:2205.xxxxx